 Colosseum Entrances

-If you’re looking for how to enter to Colosseum, you will see a couple of entrances.
-If you get off of the metro at Colosseo station, you will need to walk around to the other side of the structure.
+If you’re looking for how to enter the Colosseum, you will see a couple of entrances.
+If you get off the metro at Colosseo station, you will need to walk around to the other side of the structure.

 If you’re disembarking from the bus at the stop ‘Colosseo’, you will be right beside the entrance for individuals and groups.